MBAlexandreMB/async-queue/README.md

         });
 ```

-### Using events
+### Using callbacks
-Instead of waiting for the entire batch of results, you can listen for the result of every function you add.
+Instead of waiting for the entire batch of results, you can add a callback for every function you add.
+The callback will be called as soon as the result is ready for this specific async function.

 ```
 asyncQueue.add(